sidichrifahmedmaadh/MySelfEducation_GoogleSheets/README.md

 - Formatting Error: Ensure that durations in column D are entered in the hh:mm format.
 - Script Not Working: Verify that triggers are correctly set up and the sheet is named “Sheet1”.

-Voici comment expliquer et utiliser les 5 most-studied subjects dans le script et Google Sheet, traduit en anglais :
+## 4. Future Improvements

-Displaying the Top 5 Most-Studied Subjects
+- Functionality: the Top 5 Most-Studied Subjects

 The script automatically identifies and displays the top 5 subjects based on the total time studied (hours and minutes).
 These subjects are ranked in descending order of total study time, allowing you to track where you’ve focused the most effort.